 The story interweaves the lives of four young women of very different backgrounds who all work together as Cable operators at a large telephone company.
 A powerful sisterhood gradually develops between them, and they each go to great lengths to help each other out of their various predicaments.

-While the story’s premise is about the women, the brotherhood of Carlos (Martiño Rivas) and Francisco (Yon González) is a surprising and welcome addition to the story as is Carlota’s love interest, the feminist Sara, played by Ana Polvorosa who adds some spice to the drama.
+While the story’s premise is about the women, the brotherhood of Carlos (Martiño Rivas) and Francisco (Yon González) is a surprising and welcome addition to the story.
+Namely Carlota’s love interest, the feminist Sara, played by Ana Polvorosa who adds some spice to the drama.

 That’s all !